tseung94/Google_Capstone_SQL/README.md

-# Google Data Analytics Capstone: Bellabeat Case Study
+# Google Data Analytics Capstone: Bellabeat Case Study Using SQL

 ## Introduction
 Bellabeat is a high-tech company that has a specialization in producing health-focused smart products.
 The company has an emphasis in empowering women and marketing itself towards women.
 It's founder and CEO is Urška Sršen.